Mmuzaf/EasyClientServer/README.md

 # EasyClientServer
-Java terminal client server application and multi-client-server using TCP connections with sockets.
+Java console client server application and multi-client-server using TCP connections with Sockets.
+Server path can executes some additional tasks asynchronously with Server thread, you can also add new commands for it (for current implementation it uses /EXPAND [number] command to get multipliers of provided number)

+Basic technologies & examples of: Guava, Apache commons-logging, commons-cli For unit-test purposes: Spock Framework with Guava

 ## Usage
-Setup this application to work as server, or as a client.
+Has one entry point, so setup this application to work as server, or as a client.

 #### Server
 `java -jar  SimpleTCPClientServer-[CURRENT_VERSION]-SNAPSHOT.jar -l port`